MurrayPHN/phn-exchange-docs/docs/practices/engagement.md

 PHNs should review the relevant Data governance frameworks published by the Department

 # The relationship between PHNs and general practice
-It is recommended that PHNs Ensure Practices
+It is recommended that PHNs Ensure Practices.
 - clearly understand the scope of the data shared with the PHN;
 - practices clearly understand their obligations to ensure the information contained in their practice data is current and accurate;

 # PHN use of the data

-Subject to your PHNs legal advice, the following clauses should be considered for inclusion in your data sharing agreement and internal documentation
+Subject to your PHNs legal advice, the following clauses should be considered for inclusion in your data sharing agreement and internal documentation.
 - PHN may access de-identified data for research to help deliver insights on health trends and improvements in population health;
 - Data sets will not be linked to other data sets if such linkage could reasonably result in the re-identification of data.
 - No data will be shared if the data is able to be made identifiable and/or if there are less than 5 individual data sets for an area equivalent to an SA2 (ABS definition)